Leadership and Management Days

 The government’s own Primary Education Forum has recognised the issue of workload as it relates to teaching principals, in particular.
 INTO, alongside other key stakeholders, have participated in meetings of the forum and shared our experiences.

-At the INTO Congress today in Galway, school leaders called on the Department of Education and Skills to initiate a comprehensive review of their terms and conditions of employment.
+At the INTO Congress in 2019 school leaders called on the Department of Education and Skills to initiate a comprehensive review of their terms and conditions of employment.
 Primary teachers heard how teaching principals have seen their conditions of employment change considerably and workload increase exponentially in recent years.
 Increased paperwork, initiatives and child protection issues have seen school leaders overwhelmed and under resourced.

 Principals and deputy principals spoke of their struggle to ensure new initiatives, policies and paperwork were being implemented in full.